 Common adult screenings include well-visits, breast cancer screenings, cervical cancer screenings, and colorectal cancer screenings.
 Common adult immunizations include the tetanus, diphtheria, and pertussis (Tdap) vaccine as well as those for the flu and shingles.2 If you have children covered under your plan, they are also covered at 100 percent for a variety of developmentally appropriate screenings and immunizations.

 During a routine preventive exam, your doctor may find something that requires follow-up care.
 What then?
 If your routine preventive service leads to the need for follow-up care, or if you need to be treated for an injury or illness, those additional services will likely be covered—but not at 100 percent.3

 For a list of preventive services that your plan covers at no cost to you, log in to MyHealth OnLine, click on Your Insurance, and go to Plans and Coverage.
 Once here, choose a type of coverage (medical, vision, or dental) to view your Schedule of Benefits.

 View Preventive Guidelines for Adults and Children (PDF)

 Getting the flu shot is free and easy

 Even if you’re healthy, you can still get the flu and spread the virus to others.
-That’s why the Centers for Disease Control and Prevention (CDC) urges everyone 6 months old and older to get an annual flu shot.
+That’s why the Centers for Disease Control and Prevention (CDC) urges everyone over 6 months old to get an annual flu shot.
 (Some children may need two doses to have the best protection, according to the CDC.4)

 Read more flu facts and get answers to frequently asked questions in our flu resources blog.

-Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies,6 including CVS, Rite Aid, Giant Eagle, Martin's, or Giant.7 When you show your health care member ID card, your shot will be free.
+Flu shots are available at your doctors' offices, participating urgent care centers, or local pharmacies,6 including Rite Aid, Giant Eagle, Martin's, CVS, Giant, and many independent pharmacies.7 When you show your health care member ID card, your shot will be free.

 If you have to pay for your shot, we will reimburse you.
 All you have to do is fill out and submit the flu shot reimbursement form (PDF) (UPMC for Kids flu shot reimbursement form (PDF)) or use your UPMC Health Plan Login to complete the digital flu shot reimbursement form on MyHealth OnLine.